-2.27 The Scottish Government will decide how the Scottish Block and tax revenues raised in Scotland is allocated and if, for example, the Government decides, as part of the next Scottish Spending Review, to offer a greater degree of protection to non-local government services such as health this could result in further grant reductions for local authorities, including Angus Council.
+2.29 The Scottish Government will decide how the Scottish Block and tax revenues raised in Scotland is allocated and if, for example, the Government decides, as part of the next Scottish Spending Review, to offer a greater degree of protection to non-local government services such as health this could result in further grant reductions for local authorities, including Angus Council.
 It is also possible that the position could improve if there is a change in fiscal policy and spending priorities at a UK or Scottish Government level.
 The legacy from COVID-19 is another complicating factor on future grant levels.

-Pay Settlement Risk
+Pav Settlement Risk

-2.28 The level of pay settlements for 2022/23, 2023/24 & 2024/25 is a risk in that it could exceed the levels assumed in the projections.
+2.30 The level of pay settlements for 2023/24, 2024/25 & 2025/26 is a risk in that it could exceed the levels assumed in the projections.
 The Council is part of national pay bargaining so doesn't decide these alone.
-There is further risk around the outstanding pay settlement for 2021/22 as this has not been agreed at this time and depending on the outcome of negotiations the 2% provision included in the 2021/22 budget may not be sufficient.
+Another risk is the Teachers' 2022/23 pay award as at the time of writing this report this had not been agreed with previous offers being rejected.